 Compliance

-For the Mitsubishi Chemical Group, the word “compliance” is a broad term covering corporate ethics and general social norms, not only basic adherence to laws.
+For Mitsubishi Chemical Group and its subsidiary companies (the “MCG Group”), the word “compliance” is a broad term covering corporate ethics and general social norms, not only basic adherence to laws and regulations.

-We regard compliance as one of the most important management issues for ensuring that we continue to exist as a company and be trusted by the public.
-Accordingly, we take various measures to instill a culture of compliance throughout the entire Group.
+We regard compliance as one of the top management priorities for ensuring that we continue to exist as a company and be trusted by the society.
+Accordingly, we take various measures to foster a culture of compliance throughout the MCG Group.

 Compliance promotion structure